 You have got several options to choose from, mainly the hills and beaches forming the perfect getaway.

-Among a number of hill-stations on the Western Ghats (Sahyadris), around Mumbai are the city dweller’s favourite Lonavla & Khandala and can be covered in one go!
+Among several hill stations on the Western Ghats (Sahyadris), around Mumbai are the city dweller’s favorite Lonavla & Khandala and can be covered in one go!

 Lonavala and Khandala

 With the proximity to Mumbai city, the twin hill resorts are popular with those whose lives are dictated by

 the clock’s tick.

 Both lie within 5 kilometers of each other.
 Far from the maddening din of Mumbai, Lonavala is a quiet haven.

 With crisp air even in summer, it’s an ideal hill resort where you could amble along with your group or loved ones, inhaling the fresh misty breeze.

 Many old-world bungalows and picturesque cottages offer restful accommodation.

 Lonavala’s Bushy Dam in monsoon overflows unbridled and is a favorite among the young and the restless.
 The Lonavala Lake comes alive with pedal boats strewn across its placid waters.